mchan5/simulink-ude-drone-arc/README.md

 ## Project Overview

-This repository develops a nonlinear Uncertainty and Disturbance Estimator (UDE) controller, and compares it to the standard linear PID controllers using flight simulations with stochastic wind.
+This repository develops a nonlinear Uncertainty and Disturbance Estimator (UDE) controller, and compares it to a standard linear PID controller using flight simulations with stochastic wind.
 It also includes a **Verification & Validation** framework to test the improved Quadcopter control system.

 It utilizes **MATLAB, Simulink, and Simscape** to simulate **1,000+ Monte Carlo flight iterations**, stress-testing a nonlinear **Uncertainty and Disturbance Estimator (UDE)** against a standard PID baseline.
 The simulation introduces stochastic environmental variables—including variable wind vectors (0–12.5 m/s) and payload mass shifts— of advanced control laws.